IEEE 802.1Q: Double tagging

 IEEE 802.1ad introduced the concept of double tagging.
 Double tagging can be useful for Internet service providers (ISPs), allowing them to use their VLANs internally while carrying traffic from clients that is already VLAN tagged.
-The outer (next to source MAC and representing ISP VLAN) S-TAG (service tag) comes first, followed by the inner C-TAG (customer tag).
+The outer (next to the source MAC and representing ISP VLAN) S-TAG (service tag) comes first, followed by the inner C-TAG (customer tag).
 In such cases, 802.1ad specifies a TPID of 0x88a8 for service-provider outer S-TAG.

 Other protocols

 IEEE 802.1Q defines the Multiple VLAN Registration Protocol (MVRP), an application of the Multiple Registration Protocol, allowing bridges to negotiate the set of VLANs to be used over a specific link.
 MVRP replaced the slower GARP VLAN Registration Protocol (GVRP) in 2007 with the IEEE 802.1ak-2007 amendment.

-The 2003 revision of the standard was the first to include the Multiple Spanning Tree Protocol (MSTP) which was originally defined in IEEE 802.1s.
+The 2003 revision of the standard was the first to include the Multiple Spanning Tree Protocol (MSTP), which was originally defined in IEEE 802.1s.